Nonxoh1/Nonxoh1/README.md

 <h1>Hi, I'm Nonso!<br></h1>
 Data analyst with a dash of data science magic.
-<br>📊 I help make sense of complex data—from business systems to health records—by turning it into simple, useful dashboards.</br>
+<br>📊 Whether it’s business metrics or patient data, I apply machine learning to unlock insights and build dashboards that guide decisions.</br>
 <br>🐍 Fluent in Power BI, SQL, Excel and Python when things get serious.</br>
 <br>⚙ I build, break, and rebuild — it’s all part of the process.</br>
 <br>🚀 Always shipping, always leveling up — check out the projects.</br>